cmndo/SuperSequencerJS/readme.md

-Super Sprite Sequencer
+SuperSequencerJS
 ===

-This library assumes you've using jQuery, and you're running the JavaScript once the DOM is ready.
+SuperSequencerJS works by cycling classnames associated with a spritesheet.
+It starts by adding the classname `frame1` then removes `frame1` and adds `frame2` then removes `frame2` and adds `frame3`.

-Build your spritesheet with <a href="http://draeton.github.io/stitches/" target="_blank">Stitches</a>

- You'll wind up with css like this.
+Build your spritesheet with <a href="http://draeton.github.io/stitches/" target="_blank">Stitches</a> and you wind up with css like this.

 	.sprite {
 	    background-image: url(spritesheet.png);